Amy Nicholson: Author

 In 2014, Nicholson published her first book, Tom Cruise: Anatomy of an Actor.
-When asked why she selected to write about Tom Cruise, she replied: "He's hiding in plain sight.
+When asked why she decided to write about Tom Cruise, she replied: "He's hiding in plain sight.
 Everybody knows who he is but no one really takes him as a serious actor.
 I really like taking someone that everybody thinks they know and making the argument that he's even more than we think."
 She was given two and a half months to write the book, in which she watched ten of Cruise's films and analyzed them to determine his growth as an actor.
 Her second book Extra Girls is scheduled to be released by Simon & Schuster.

 Podcast host

 In 2014, Nicholson began hosting the podcast series The Canon on Earwolf, alongside Devin Faraci.
 In October 2016, due to a sexual assault allegation made against Faraci, Nicholson and Earwolf mutually agreed to place the podcast on an indefinite hiatus.

-In April 2017, the series returned from its hiatus but without Faraci.
+In April 2017, The Canon returned from its hiatus but without Faraci.
 That same month, she invited actor Paul Scheer to discuss the 1984 film Ghostbusters.
 Scheer defended the film's artistic merits, in which Nicholson thoroughly enjoyed the conversation that she invited Scheer back to discuss The Room (2003) later that year.
 In 2018, she and Scheer launched their joint podcast Unspooled.
 The podcast debuted at number 1 on iTunes Film & TV podcast rankings and number 4 on the iTunes overall top chart.